For Billy bedside storage: Billy bookcase, Olsbo doors, wallpaper, Liksidig, Jansjo

 A couple of annoying things:

-2 – as mentioned earlier the paper stretches when wet so the actual measurements are almost impossible to get right.
+1 .
+You want the pattern to face out of course but the wallpaper will have been rolled the ‘wrong’ way, it takes a bit of flattening out and counter-rolling and a lot of steady patience to make it unfold out inside the shade without creases.
+2. As mentioned earlier the paper stretches when wet so the actual measurements are almost impossible to get right.
 My finished shade has a few little air bubbles and the paper doesn’t quite go to the edges all the way around which is fine in daylight but as the pattern is visible through the shade when lit it’s not as professional a finish as I would like.

 Jules Yap started IKEAHackers.net in 2006 as a personal blog to showcase the most impressive IKEA hacks from all over the world.
 Since then, she has learned a lot more about power tools and DIY.
 Her site has helped thousands modify IKEA furniture with step-by-step tutorials, craft projects and home styling.